Manonsigilla/Manonsigilla/README.md

 <h2 align="left">Hi 👋!
 My name is Manon and I'm a student developper from Belgium currently in France</h2>

-- 🔭 I’m currently working on HTML, CSS, Python, PHP, React (JS)
+- 🔭 I’m currently working on HTML, CSS, Python, PHP, React (JS), MySQL
-- 🌱 I’m currently learning MySQL, C, WordPress
+- 🌱 I’m currently learning WordPress
-- 👯 I’m looking to collaborate on HTML, SCSS, React, PHP
+- 👯 I’m looking to collaborate on HTML, SCSS, React, PHP, MySQL
 <!-- - 🤔 I’m looking for help with ... -->
 <!-- - 💬 Ask me about ... -->
 - 📫 How to reach me: sigaudmanon@gmail.com